School of Music

 Each degree program has specific audition requirements outlined below.
 Acceptance into an area of study is exclusive to that area, and a separate application and audition is required for each area.
 Due to the intensive and individualized nature of a graduate program in music, admission in specific areas will be limited.

-A performance of at least 15 minutes of music containing repertoire that represents various music styles according to the discipline of the student's applied area.
+- A performance audition of at least 15 minutes of music containing repertoire that represents various music styles according to the discipline of the student's applied area.

-Additionally, vocalists must perform in English, Italian and one (1) other language.
+Additionally, vocalists must perform from memory in English, Italian, and one (1) other language.